coherence-finance/beamsplitter/PULL_REQUEST_TEMPLATE.md

 Is it possible and necessary to add unit tests?
 If so, what functionality is now being unit tested?
 If it is not possible or is unnecessary to add unit tests, explain why.

+## Invocation

+If you're changes, modify or add some kind of user invoked script or command, please describe how to use what you've changed / added.

 ### Sanity Check Steps

 - [ ] Tested by submitter